Degree two unirational parametrizations over the real field: Introduction

 In Section~\ref{sec:equivariantmmp}, we discuss equivariant minimal model program for involutions over non-closed fields.
 This is discussed over an algebraically closed field in \cite{BBAsian}, and we give a survey for an analogous theory over non-closed fields and the real field.
 Strictly speaking this section is not necessary for the rest of the paper, and people who are familiar with the equivariant minimal model program may skip this section.
 In Section~\ref{sec:Kollar} we give an argument by Koll\'ar and Szab\'o and prove that any real conic bundle with a real point admits a degree-two unirational parametrization.
 In Section~\ref{sec:main} we prove Theorem~\ref{thm:intromain}.

 \

 {\bf Acknowledgments:} This paper stems from the working seminar on rational surfaces over non-closed fields which was held at Rice University during Spring 2015.
 The authors would like to thank the participants of that seminar.
-Finally we would like to thank Andrey Trepalin for pointing out relevant results in \cite{Tre19} and \cite{Isk67}.
+We would like to thank Andrey Trepalin for pointing out relevant results in \cite{Tre19} and \cite{Isk67}.
+Finally we would like to thank the referee for a careful reading of the manuscript and suggestions to improve the exposition of the paper.

 Brendan Hassett was partially supported by the Simons Foundation Award 546235 and the US National Science Foundation Grant 1929284.
 Hayato Takagi was partially supported by JST SPRING, Grant number JPMJSP2125.
 Sho Tanimoto was partially supported by JST FOREST program Grant number JPMJFR212Z, by JSPS KAKENHI Grant-in-Aid (B) 23H01067, by JSPS Bilateral Joint Research Projects Grant number JPJSBP120219935, Lars Hesselholt's Niels Bohr professorship, by MEXT Japan, Leading Initiative for Excellent Young Researchers (LEADER), by Inamori Foundation, and by JSPS KAKENHI Early-Career Scientists Grant numbers 19K14512.